Audience menu for:

 The median annual wage of registered nurses was $64,690 in May 2010.

-The Associate of Sciences Degree Nursing Program is approved by the Maryland Board of Nursing and accredited by the National League for Nursing Accrediting Commission.
+The Associate of Sciences Degree Nursing Program is approved by the Maryland Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The program provides opportunities to plan for career mobility through courses that articulate with baccalaureate nursing programs in the state of Maryland.

 You will have the opportunity to ask questions to the Dean of Nursing and Allied Health, the Allied Health Academic Advisor, and the Transcript Evaluator.